 Lighting and good ventilation determine the mood of the nursery.
 See to it that there is enough daylight streaming in.
 Yellow lights would be the preferred option to add warmth.
 A couple of accent pendant lights add to the fun.
 Nowadays many are available at reasonable rates.

 The furnishings and accessories should be such that it should not hurt the delicate skin of the baby and should not pose any danger to them.
 Keep the space clutter-free so that you have seamless movement inside the nursery and the baby has a safe environment.

 Keeping in the mind all of the above, let this new phase of life bring to you the most awaited joy.
-Enjoy every bit of parenthood with utmost care and lots of love for your new born.
+Enjoy every bit of parenthood with utmost care and lots of love for your newborn.
+Happy parenting!